ksclarke/solr-iso639-filter/README.md

 If you have questions about solr-iso639-filter feel free to contact me, Kevin S. Clarke, at ksclarke@gmail.com

 Stuck?
-You can also [file an issue](https://github.com/ksclarke/solr-iso639-filter/issues) in the GitHub issue queue if you encounter any problems.
+You can also [file an issue](https://github.com/ksclarke/solr-iso639-filter/issues) in this project's GitHub issue queue if you encounter any problems.